Embird Embroidery Software

 Seed

-Seed is a start value for random generator of the plant.
-Different seed values result in different size and layout of sprouts, flowers and leaves, while keeping all settings preserved.
-Seed value can be set with numerical control or with up and down arrow buttons.
-The buttons serve for quick change of the seed and they also apply the new seed value (generate stitches for the mesh object).
+Seed is a starting value for the random generator of the plant.
+Different seed values result in different sizes and layouts of sprouts, flowers, and leaves while keeping all other settings preserved.
+The seed value can be set with a numerical control or with the up and down arrow buttons.
+The buttons allow for a quick change of the seed and also apply the new seed value (generate stitches for the mesh object).

-In other words - hit seed arrow button to obtain different variant of the plant fill.
+In other words, click the seed arrow button to obtain a different variant of the plant fill.

 Base Tab

-Growth Kind (control in the Options Tab) with symmetry allows to use either the Origin point or vector template called Base as a platform for sprouts to grow from.
-Base is a pre-digitized sample projected to each sector of the symmetrical plant.
-While sprouts are random, the pre-digitized symmetrical basis bring some kind of order and formality to the plant ornament.
+The Growth Kind (control in the Options Tab) with symmetry allows you to use either the Origin Point or a vector template called Base as a platform for sprouts to grow from.
+The Base is a pre-digitized sample projected onto each sector of the symmetrical plant.
+While sprouts are random, the pre-digitized symmetrical bases bring a sense of order and formality to the plant ornament.

-User can use up to 4 basis in a single curly plant mesh object.
-If no base is used, the sprouts grow from the Origin point.
-If one or more basis are used, the sprouts grow from these basis.
+A user can use up to 4 bases in a single curly plant mesh.
+If no base is used, the sprouts grow from the Origin Point.
+If one or more bases are used, the sprouts grow from these bases.

-Basis form rings of different size and width around the Origin point.
-Each base has its own adjustable parameters: Kind (Sample) , Size and Width .
-Size and Width allow to tweak basis to achieve desired layout.
-Basis may intersect each other.
+Bases form rings of different sizes and widths around the Origin Point.
+Each base has its own adjustable parameters: Kind (Sample), Size, and Width.
+Size and Width allow you to tweak the bases to achieve the desired layout.
+Bases may intersect each other.

-Mesh - Curly Plant - Two basis combined in a single object
+Mesh - Curly Plant - Two bases combined in a single object

-Mesh - Curly Plant - Three basis combined in a single object
+Mesh - Curly Plant - Three bases combined in a single object

-Mesh fills (objects) are monochrome, the colors in these illustrations were added only to differentiate basis (red, orange and green) from leaves (violet).
+Mesh objects are monochrome; the colors in these illustrations were added only to differentiate the bases (red, orange, and green) from the leaves (violet).

-You can create ornament with just basis and no sprouts if you set the Maximum Sprouts Generations to zero.
+You can create an ornament with just bases and no sprouts if you set the Maximum Sprout Generations to zero.

 Core Tab

 Core is another kind of pre-digitized vector platform for growing sprouts from.
-Unlike base, the core can be assymetric and even user-defined (with use of holea and carvings of the parent mesh object).
-There are four types of the core:
+Unlike the base, the core can be asymmetric and even user-defined (with the use of holes and carvings of the parent mesh object).
+There are four types of core:

 1. from a single font glyph